 21. What Number Planet Is Earth

-- Earth is the 3rd number planet rotates around the sun.
+- Earth is the 3rd number planet that rotates around the sun.

 22. Closest Star To Earth

-- Other than sun, the Alpha Centauri is the closest star system to Earth.
+- Other than the sun, the Alpha Centauri is the closest star system to Earth.

 - Alpha Centauri is consists of three stars; Alpha Centauri A (Rigil Kentaurus), Alpha Centauri B (Toliman), and Alpha Centauri C (Proxima Centauri).